Is Pre-training Truly Better Than Meta-Learning?: Experiments

-In table \ref{tab:summary_avg_es_each_four_settings} we summarize the overall effect size for the four settings we studied.
-In the low diversity setting PT outperforms MAML but, in the low diversity setting MAML outperforms PT.
-In the low diversity setting, PT has a larger effect size relative to the effect size of MAML in the high diversity regime when analyzing the results in this way.
+Tables \ref{tab:low_div_summary} and \ref{tab:high_div_summary} show the effect sizes of Resnet models trained with Pre-training (PT) vs. first-order (FO) MAML on popular low and high diversity datasets respectively.
+In the low diversity setting pre-training outperforms meta learning but, in the high diversity setting, meta learning outperforms pre-training.
+In the low diversity setting, pre-training has a larger effect size relative to the effect size of meta learning in the high diversity regime when analyzing the results in this way.

+In Figure \ref{fig:es_trends} we show the overall trend of effect sizes observed for low and high diversity datasets using MAML5 and MAML10.

-In table \ref{tab:summary_avg_es_low_vs_high_divs} we summarize all results and compare the low diversity vs the high diversity regime when there is a significant difference (i.e. H1).
-In more detail, when averaging all the low diversity results with an H1 (PT or MAML) decision, the overall effect size is 0.0909, favoring PT.
-When averaging all the low diversity results, the overall effect size is -0.105 favoring MAML.
-However, note that this is considered low effect in classical statistics, as the regime for small, medium, high are roughly 0.2, 0.5, 0.8 \citep{andrade2020meandifference, Cohen_1992}.
+In Table \ref{tab:summary_avg_es_low_vs_high_divs} we summarize all results and compare the low diversity vs the high diversity regime when there is a significant difference (i.e. H1).
+In more detail, when averaging all the low diversity results with an H1 (pt or meta) decision, the overall effect size is 0.103, favoring pre-training.
+When averaging all the high diversity results, the overall effect size is -0.107 favoring meta learning.
+However, note that both of these are considered low effect in classical statistics, as the regime for small, medium, high are roughly 0.2, 0.5, 0.8 \citep{andrade2020meandifference, Cohen_1992}.